Lawrence Phillips: San Francisco 49ers

 Phillips returned stateside with the San Francisco 49ers in the fall of 1999.
-The 49ers interviewed him several times before seemingly being assured that he put his past difficulties behind him, though general manager Bill Walsh told him that the 49ers would not hesitate to cut him if he stepped out of line.
-He was in contention for the starting job before pulling a hamstring in training camp.
+The 49ers interviewed him several times before seemingly being assured that his past difficulties were behind him, though general manager Bill Walsh told him that the 49ers would cut him if he stepped out of line.
+He contended for the starting job before pulling a hamstring in training camp.
 Additionally, his blocking left much to be desired.
-He was beaten out for the starting slot by Charlie Garner.
+He was beaten out for the starting spot by Charlie Garner.
 He did, however, become the 49ers' primary kick returner.

 Although Phillips stayed out of trouble off the field, his on-field performance was of greater concern to the 49ers.
 His blocking skills were so suspect that he was almost never in the game on passing downs.
 Their concerns were validated during Week 3's Monday Night Football game against the Arizona Cardinals, when cornerback Aeneas Williams rushed in on a blitz and Phillips failed to pick it up.
-Williams ended up knocking Steve Young unconscious on the play with a hard, but clean, hit.
-Young suffered what would prove to be a career-ending concussion; he did not play again for the rest of the season and was all but forced to retire.
+Williams knocked Steve Young unconscious on the play with a hard but clean hit.
+Young suffered what would be a career-ending concussion; he did not play again that season and the 49ers all but forced him to retire.
 In the same game, Phillips ran for a 68-yard touchdown to put the game away 24–10, outrunning Williams to the end zone.
-Nonetheless, his missed block on Williams led the 49ers to question his work ethic.
+At the time, it was the 49ers' longest run from scrimmage that season.
+It was not enough to redeem himself; his missed block on Williams led the 49ers to question his work ethic.

 By November, the 49ers began to lose patience with Phillips.
-According to coach Steve Mariucci, Phillips actually began losing interest early in the season, to the point that he was finding "reasons and ways why he shouldn't practice."
-However, the situation came to a head in the run-up to the 49ers' game against the New Orleans Saints.
-Phillips refused to practice at all on November 10 and 12, and openly mocked coaching directives.
-Mariucci called a meeting with his staff, at which Phillips' position coach, Tom Rathman, threatened to stay in San Francisco if Phillips made the trip.
-That night, the 49ers handed Phillips a three-game suspension for conduct detrimental to the team.
+According to coach Steve Mariucci, Phillips began losing interest early in the season, to the point that he was finding "reasons and ways why he shouldn't practice."
+The situation came to a head in the run-up to the 49ers' game against the New Orleans Saints.
+Phillips refused to practice on November 10 and 12 and openly mocked coaching directives.
+Mariucci called a staff meeting at which Phillips' position coach Tom Rathman said he was at his wits' end with Philips.
+Rathman threatened to stay in San Francisco if Phillips made the trip to New Orleans.
+That night, the 49ers suspended Phillips for three games for conduct detrimental to the team.

-Walsh said soon after Phillips was suspended that he could not envision Phillips playing another down for the 49ers.
-On November 16, Mariucci announced that the 49ers would cut ties with Phillips at the first opportunity.
-In making the announcement, Mariucci said that the only reason the 49ers did not release Phillips right away was that his entire signing bonus would have counted against the team's salary cap for 1999, thus tying up nearly all of their cap room.
+Walsh said soon thereafter that he could not envision Phillips playing another down for the 49ers.
+On November 16, Mariucci announced that Philips would never play for the 49ers again, and that the team intended to cut ties with him as soon as they could determine how it would affect the salary cap.
+Mariucci stated that the 49ers did not release Phillips right away only because his signing bonus would have counted against the team's 1999 salary cap, tying up nearly all their cap room.
 Finally, on November 23, 1999, the 49ers waived him.